rupeshbug/personal-blog/src/pages/posts/deepseek-multihead-latent-attention.md

 - **Latent attention** → expressive and efficient

 Understanding this progression reveals something profound: AI progress isn't about sudden breakthroughs or magic.
 It's about identifying specific bottlenecks and solving them with elegant solutions, one insight at a time.

-DeepSeek's latent attention exists because someone deeply understood:
-1. What multi-head attention provides (diverse perspectives)
-2. What it costs (computation and memory)
-3. Where the inefficiency lies (computing all heads always)
-4. How to fix it (learned, dynamic activation)

-This is how AI progresses: by building on solid foundations, understanding trade-offs deeply, and asking better questions.
-The next breakthrough is waiting for someone who understands today's limitations well enough to imagine tomorrow's solutions.